-For a given type of cooling tower, a closer (smaller) approach temperature indicates a more effective tower.
-Selecting a cooling tower with a close approach will supply the cooler water ... but the capital cost and energy consumption of the tower will be higher, too.
-Note that effectiveness refers to the thermal efficiency of the cooling tower fill and the evaporative process; do not confuse this with the mechanical efficiency of the cooling tower.
-The mechanical efficiency refers to the fan power that's required to circulate ambient air over the cooling tower fill.
+For a given type of a cooling tower, a closer (smaller) approach temperature indicates a more effective tower.
+Selecting a cooling tower with a close approach will supply the cooler water, but the capital cost and energy consumption of the tower will be higher too.
+Note that effectiveness refers to the thermal efficiency of the cooling tower fill and the evaporative process.
+This should not be confused with the mechanical efficiency of the cooling tower.
+The mechanical efficiency refers to the fan power that is required to circulate ambient air over the cooling tower fill.
 Different types of cooling towers differ in their mechanical efficiencies.

-A fact to note...
+A fact to note

-Does cooling tower dictate rate of heat transfer?
-NO it doesn't.
+Does the cooling tower dictate the rate of heat transfer?
+No, it does not.